Alaska Health Workforce Coalition

 - Need: To ensure a well-qualified and sustainable Alaskan workforce to meet the current and future health care needs of its residents.

-- Results: Coalition efforts impacted multiple state policies and programs, including a loan repayment and incentives program, completion of a health vacancy study, and the development and expansion of health-related education programs.
+- Results: Coalition efforts impacted multiple state policies and programs, included a loan repayment and incentives program, and completed a health vacancy study in order to expand and further develop health-related education programs.

-Alaska faces several workforce challenges related to the state's large geographic size and relatively small population.
-The Alaska Health Workforce Coalition (AHWC) is a public-private partnership created to develop, facilitate, implement, and support a statewide system to ensure Alaska has a well-qualified and sustainable workforce to meet current and future health care needs of its residents.
+Alaska faces ongoing workforce challenges related to the state's large geographic size and relatively small population.
+The Alaska Health Workforce Coalition (AHWC) was a public-private partnership created to develop, facilitate, implement, and support a statewide system to ensure Alaska has a well-qualified and sustainable workforce to meet current and future health care needs of its residents.

-Coalition members include the following: Alaska Area Health Education Centers (AHECs); Alaska Behavioral Health Association; Alaska Native Tribal Health Consortium; Alaska Primary Care Association; Alaska State Hospital and Nursing Homes Association; Alaska Workforce Investment Board; Alaska Mental Health Trust Authority; Department of Education and Early Development; Department of Health and Social Services; Department of Labor and Workforce Development; and the University of Alaska.
-Additional key Alaska organizations with an interest in the health workforce are also participants.
+Coalition members included the following: Alaska Area Health Education Centers (AHECs); Alaska Behavioral Health Association; Alliance for Developmental Disabilities; Alaska Native Tribal Health Consortium; Alaska Primary Care Association; Alaska State Hospital and Nursing Homes Association; Alaska Workforce Investment Board; Alaska Mental Health Trust Authority; Department of Education and Early Development; Department of Health and Social Services; Department of Labor and Workforce Development; and the University of Alaska.
+Additional key Alaska organizations with an interest in the health workforce were also participants.

-In 2010, the coalition's Alaska Health Workforce Plan was approved by the Alaska Workforce Investment Board (AWIB) as Alaska's health industry plan.
+In 2010, the coalition's workforce plan was approved by the Alaska Workforce Investment Board (AWIB) as Alaska's health industry plan.
 In September 2011, the Action Agenda for 2012-2015 was published identifying immediate priority occupations along with change initiatives required to address the state's workforce needs.
+The coalition's most recent information is now published in the 2017-2021 Action Agenda.

 Priority occupations were identified based on current vacancies and projected future needs, recruitment difficulty, and importance to care delivery: